cdklabs/cdk-ssm-documents/API.md

 ### AutomationDocument <a name="AutomationDocument" id="@cdklabs/cdk-ssm-documents.AutomationDocument"></a>

-The AutomationDocuemnt used to both build the SSM Automation yaml/json and to use in simulation.
+The AutomationDocument used to both build the SSM Automation yaml/json and to use in simulation.

 The AutomationDocument will delegate execution responsibility to the AutomationSteps that it receives.
 The SsmDocument parent class contains methods to runSimulation() as well as print().